akando42/next-map/README.md

 [X] Mark active slide in the slide controller.
 [X] Auto Start and Stop Audio.
 [X] Generate new Site Map every builds.
+[ ] Generate Video from Images and Text counts.
 [ ] Mobile and iPAD CSS for Video page.
-[ ] Generate Voice Over Video from 1 image and the text.

 ## FUN
 [ ] Create array of timezone, city name, city-zen image.